A few weeks ago at the Web Summit, we heard a sentence that got stuck in our minds.

 We code and we are passionate about developing privacy-preserving software.
 So this statement got us thinking: isn’t the real problem actually that developers don’t know much about the legal requirements that come with the development of their applications?

-In this article, we would like to provide you with a way of development thinking that could help you overcome this challenge, or at least offer you an early Christmas gift from Pryv: a little roadmap to privacy-compliance (or the 10 facts you should know when developing personal data collecting apps).
+In this article, we would like to provide you with a way of development thinking that could help you overcome this challenge, or at least offer you a gift from Pryv: a little roadmap to privacy-compliance (or the 10 facts you should know when developing personal data collecting apps).

 A little roadmap to privacy

 As we acknowledge the need to restrain abusive data collection practices, we also believe that, with the right knowledge and intent, the collection and processing of personal data can actually help a lot.

 For this reason, we’ve decided to gather and further explain some facts about data, privacy, GDPR and compliance that (we hope) will help and guide you when confronted with the collection of personal data.
 Just like a roadmap brings you straightforward where you want to be.